 Ice climbing consists of ascending an iced surface, which may be the side of a glacier, a frozen waterfall or a steep ice gully.
 Like in sport climbing, ice climbers usually work in pairs, with a partner belaying the climber from the ground or from an anchor point (in the case of multi-pitch climbs).

-The ice climbing equipment include 12-point crampons, mountaineering boots, a helmet and a pair of technical axes.
+The ice climbing equipment includes 12-point crampons, mountaineering boots, a helmet and a pair of technical axes.
 Sometimes climbers use visors to protect their eyes from falling ice pieces when they whack the ice above with the ice axes.
-Besides, they use ice screws, ropes and quickdraws.
+Besides, they use ice screws, ropes, and quickdraws.

 There’s a variation for ice climbing called mixed climbing, which involves terrain covered in snow, ice and rock.

 For ice climbing fans (or those who want to get started) we recommend Cogne, an ice climbing mecca in the French Alps.
 The scenic icefalls of the Lofoten Islands and Rjukan, in Norway, are another excellent choice.
 For some mixed climbing, check out Ben Nevis, in Scotland.

 Via ferratas are secured climbing routes that allow climbers with no technical knowledge to reach a summit in a much safer way.
 Even children can take part depending on the level of the route.
 Usually, via ferrata routes have steel cables running along with it and sometimes fixed to the rock.
 Besides, they may include ladders, suspended bridges or other climbing aids.

 The basic equipment for this type of climbing consists of a harness, a helmet, a pair of gloves and a pair of mountaineering boots.
 Besides, you will need a via ferrata set, made of a lanyard and two carabiners which are used to connect the harness to the steel cable.